-NIC 4-digit level) as an input by its import share, and then by the Chinese share in imports for that sector.
+43For example, imported intermediate inputs may be cheaper and of higher quality than locally sourced inputs thus lowering account for this possibility, we generate a measure of the share of imported inputs from China by Indian firms using Indian input-output (I-O) tables in column (7).44 We weight the I-O coefficient of each sector (at NIC 4-digit level) as an input by its import share, and then by the Chinese share in imports for that sector.
 By summing these measures, we arrive at a measure, $ShInputs{IN}^{China}$, that gives the average weighted sum of intermediate goods imported from China at a sectoral level, where the weights are given by the coefficients of the I-O table.
-We continue to find no effect of the Chinese import competition, both for intermediate goods and general index.
-However, we find some weak evidence of of foreign competition negatively affecting firms' product scope.
-In column (8), we use the number of product varieties produced by a firm as the dependent variable (without its logarithmic form).41 As the estimates demonstrate, changing the dependent variable and method of estimation does not induce any change in our finding.
+We continue to find no effect of Chinese import competition, both for intermediate goods and the general index.
+However, we find some weak evidence of foreign competition negatively affecting firms' product scope.